Sneijderlino/Sneijderlino/README.md

 ## About Me

-Cyber Security Analyst with expertise in Python and Bash scripting to automate digital defense.
-I specialize in building custom security tools, performing penetration testing, and streamlining workflows through efficient automation.
+Focused on building practical tools and automation using Python and Bash.
+My work centers on strengthening digital defense and improving penetration testing workflows.

-Dedicated to creating secure, innovative solutions for the open-source community.
+I value technical exploration and contributing to the open-source security community.

-​⚠️ DISCLAIMER: All scripts (Python/Bash) are for educational and authorized testing only.
-Unauthorized use is subject to cybercrime laws.
-The author is not responsible for any misuse.
-Use legally and responsibly.
+​⚠️ DISCLAIMER: All scripts and tools provided are for educational purposes and authorized testing only.
+Misuse is subject to legal consequences.
+Use responsibly and stay legal.
 ## Connect

 <p align="center">